owid/owid-content/scripts/global-food-explorer/README.md

 This is the Python script that combines all the input files into a single `.explorer.tsv` file.
 Set it up using `poetry install` and run it using `poetry run python global-food-explorer.yml`.

+There is also a GitHub action set up that will automatically generate the explorer config for every Pull Request or push to `staging` or `master`.

 ## `foods.tsv`

 This file defines all food products that will be available in the explorer.